 It is possible to keep your home, business, or farm humming should the grid go down, but only if you choose to install an energy storage system, or batteries, that will store the energy previously generated by your solar system.

 Most solar systems installed in America today are grid-tied systems, meaning the buildings they power are connected to the electric grid.
-There are many benefits that come with grid-tied solar systems, which has contributed to their popularity over the years.
+There are many benefits that come with grid-tied solar systems, which have contributed to their popularity over the years.
 One of these benefits, which is available to solar system owners in most states, is essentially the free storage of your excess electricity on the power grid.

 In many states, this policy is known as net metering.
 Net metering makes it mandatory for utilities to offer you “free storage” of your solar energy by allowing you to “upload” excess electricity generated by your system to the electric grid.
 In return, you’ll receive a kilowatt-hour-for-kilowatt-hour credit.